terryf/Phpickle/README.md

 ===============Current status:

-Well, unpickling simple types, lists, tuples, dicts, ints, strings works, except double right now.
-Workging on that one.
+Well, unpickling simple types, lists, tuples, dicts, ints, double, strings works.
-Also, classes are not quite there and of course, referencing any python specific things does not work.
+Unpickling class instances also works, but of course the instances are not the same as the ones in python.
+Instead stdClass instances are created, with all the data properties that are in the pickle and a few extra ones as well:

+$inst->__python_class__ = "__main__.test";
+$inst->__python_construct_args__ = array();

+__python_class__ is the package.class name for the python class that this instance represents.
+__python_construct_args__ are the contructor arguments for creating the class instance in python.

+Of course, referencing really python specific things, line REDUCE op that gives it's argument to a python method to produce a result cannot be supported.

 Pickling is not done at all, but should be possible for at least simple types.